 Aggregates make up about 95% of an asphalt mixture, and their function in the overall performance of a pavement is critical.
 Superpave has unique criteria for aggregate acceptability that are detailed in section 6 of AASHTO M 323.
 Because aggregates from a single source rarely meet all the requirements, materials from different stockpiles are frequently blended to produce an acceptable mix design.

-- Source properties is a third criteria not covered in M 323 but often used when more traditional tests for durability and soundness are required locally.
+- Source properties are the third criteria not covered in M 323 but are often used when more traditional tests for durability and soundness are required locally.

 |AASHTO||ASTM||Test Description||Testing Equipment|

 |T 304||C1252||Void Content of Fine Aggregate||Fine Aggregate Angularity Apparatus|

 |¹ is a visual evaluation of fracture surfaces on separated size fractions of aggregate|

 Superpave Mix Design Analysis